— Software Development

 Security

-- Per-record encryption - every item's title, value, notes, and tags are sealed individually with ChaCha20-Poly1305; only metadata (timestamps, favorites, kind) stays plaintext
+- Per-record encryption - every item's title, value, notes, and tags are sealed together as one encrypted record with ChaCha20-Poly1305; only metadata stays plaintext - timestamps, favorite/sensitive flags, item kind, collection assignment, and usage counts

 - Argon2id key derivation - the master password is never stored and never leaves the machine; keys are zeroized from memory on lock